Are you looking for a new and delicious way to add sweetness to your morning cup of coffee?

 This type of syrup is often used as an alternative to sugar or simple syrups in cocktails and other beverages.

-If you want something sweeter, I recommend using a 2:1 ratio of honey to water.
+If you prefer a sweeter taste, I recommend using a 2:1 ratio of honey to water.

 This will create a thick, more intensely flavored syrup with more pronounced sweetness than the 1:1 mixture.